 |Native Areas||China, Korea, Taiwan, Japan, and India|

-Harlequin glorybower does best with full sun, but in hotter zones, some afternoon shade might be advisable to keep the flowers from wilting too fast in mid summer.
+Peanut butter bush does best with full sun, but in hotter zones some afternoon shade might be advisable to keep the flowers from wilting too fast in mid-summer.
 At least six hours of direct sunlight brings out bigger flowers and berries.

-These shrubs are fairly drought tolerant and should not need extra watering, unless there is an unusually dry spring or summer, in which case it may benefit from irrigation.
+These shrubs are fairly drought tolerant and should not need extra watering unless there is an unusually dry spring or summer, in which case they may benefit from irrigation.

 Temperature and Humidity

-You may find that your glorybower benefits from a light application of water-soluble fertilizer in spring to promote more abundant flower blooms and berries.
+You may find that your peanut butter bush benefits from a light application of water-soluble fertilizer in spring to promote more abundant flower blooms and berries.
 Stop fertilizing once the flowering period is over.

 Peanut butter bush sends out many suckers which should be removed every season, in spring or fall, to temper its invasive tendencies.
 This shrub can be pruned into a tree form with careful pruning done early in the season.
 It can also just fulfill its natural shrub shape and will need minimal pruning, mostly for dead or damaged growth in spring before blossoms form.
 Pruning young shoots before they become branches helps to maintain a pleasing shape to this shrub.

 Propagating Peanut Butter Bush